s0ders/go-semver-release/docs/usage.md

 ### Prerelease

-A Semantic Version number can include prerelease informations such as `X.Y.Z-alpha.1` or `X.Y.Z-rc`.
+A Semantic Version number can include pre-release information such as `X.Y.Z-alpha.1` or `X.Y.Z-rc`.

-The `--prerelease` flag allows to specify that the generated semver tag, if any, is a prerelease tag and will be marked as such by append a `rc` to the semantic version.
+The `--prerelease` flag allows specifying that the generated SemVer tag, if any, is a prerelease tag and will be marked as such by append a `rc` to the semantic version.

 Example: